 Mechanically, Azrok is a hobgoblin warlord, and when he has his dagger, he has blindsight 60' (blind beyond this range).
 Without it, he is blinded.
+When he has ten minutes in which to give an inspiring speech, he can bolster his allies' confidence.
+Creatures of his choice who hear him gain 5 temporary hitpoints.

-AZROKKOG (LE)
+Azrokkog (LE)

 Son of Azrok and Lurkana, Azrokkog chafes at his father's codes of conduct, and desires power above all else.
 He believes that the Legion of Azrok is doomed, and wishes to chase glory in his own way.
 Influenced by several close companions who have been taken by the Xanathar's intellect devourers, Azrokkog has recently deserted the Legion, taking his father's precious dagger of blindsight and a substantial portion of their fighting force with him, and turned coat to the Xanathars in the hope that they will provide him the glory he seeks.
-Unfortunately, they have no such plans of doing so-once the Legion is defeated.
-Xanathar intends to implant an intellect devourer in Azrokkog's skull and use him as a pawn to hold off House Auvryndar.
+Unfortunately, they have no such plans of doing so-once the Legion is defeated, Xanathar intends to implant an intellect devourer in Azrokkog's skull and use him as a pawn to hold off House Auvryndar.